andreromao/TheCork/InstallationGuide.md

 In virtual box, create a new vm, name it "Router1", a linux Ubuntu (64-bit) machine.

 Step by step:
- - Give the vm 1024 MB of RAM.
+ - Give the VM 1024 MB of RAM.
  - Select option "Create a virtual hard disk now"
  - Choose VDI as hard disk file type
  - Select "Dynamically allocated"